General Information about Antipsychotic Medications

 Everyone will respond differently to different medications.
 Some may see some improvement right away, but for many people it can take several months before the full benefit of any antipsychotic medication is seen.

-Do Antipsychotic Medications Interact with Other Drugs?
+Do Antipsychotic Medications Interact with Other Medications?

 Antipsychotic medications have the potential to interact with many other medications, herbal products, vitamins, recreational drugs, alcohol or food.
 It is difficult to know the risk of each interaction as there is not a lot of research in this area.
 It is very important for your doctor and pharmacist to know all the medications, herbal products and vitamins you take.
 It is also important that they know how often you drink alcohol, smoke cigarettes and/or use recreational drugs.
 Having all the information is important so that your healthcare team can review the potential interactions and the risks and benefits of the treatments for you.

-Be cautious if you are using the internet to determine medications interactions.
+Be cautious if you are using the internet to determine drug interactions.
 Many individuals are on combinations of medications that could interact, however, with monitoring, they are often safe and the benefits are bigger than the risks.
 In the sections below on individual antipsychotic medications some potential medication interactions are listed.
 The list does not include every possible medication interaction.
 Therefore, it is very important for you to have your medications reviewed for interactions regularly by your doctor and pharmacist.

 Adults Over 65